Phil Weiser: Catholic Church investigation

 On October 23, 2019, Weiser released the results of an eight-month investigation revealing that 43 Catholic clergy were credibly accused of sexually abusing at least 166 children throughout the state of Colorado since 1950.
 On October 16, 2020, it was revealed that all three of Colorado's Catholic Dioceses, the Archdiocese of Denver, the Diocese of Colorado Springs, and Diocese of Pueblo, had paid $6.6 million in compensation to 81 victims of clergy sex abuse within the past year, regardless of how long ago the abuse happened.

 On December 1, 2020, Weiser's final report revealed that there were an additional 9 credibly accused clergy and 46 alleged victims in both in the Archdiocese of Denver and its suffragan Diocese of Pueblo.
 Statewide, 52 Colorado Catholic priests were named in Weiser's final report as committing acts of sex abuse.
 Prominent Archdiocese of Denver priest Fr.
 Charles B. Woodrich, also known as "Father Woody," was among those listed.
 Father Woody was known for his work in local homeless shelters.

+Economic competition

+Affordability has been another area Weiser has concentrated on heavily.
+On February 14, 2024, he filed a lawsuit in Denver District Court over $24.6 billion Kroger-Albertsons merger, as he said this would lead to "stores closing, higher prices, fewer jobs, worse customer service, and less resilient supply chains.”
+On December 10, 2024, the merger was blocked by a federal district court.

+2026 Colorado gubernatorial campaign

+On January 2, 2025, Weiser announced his candidacy to replace term-limited Colorado Governor Jared Polis in the 2026 Colorado gubernatorial election.
+Weiser's campaign began 2026 with approximately $3.5 million and raised $822,000 in the first quarter of 2026.
+Significant donors included Merle Chambers and Pat Meyers.
+Weiser's campaign savings surpassed Bennet's to start 2026, but Rocky Mountain Way, a Super PAC supporting Bennet, made the total funds for each candidate similar.

+At the Colorado Democratic Party's State Assembly on March 28, 2026, Weiser won 90% of the delegate vote, and appeared at the top of the ballot for the Colorado Democratic primary on June 30th.

+On June 30, 2026, Weiser won the Colorado Democratic gubernatorial primary with 56.7% of the vote, beating U.S. Senator Michael Bennet.